Henriqueperoni/MS4-Read-More-For-Less/README.md

 ## UX
 ### User Stories

-- As a non-member, I want to visit the homepage to have a overview of what the site is about and pricing page to check the prices.
+- As a non-member, I want to visit the homepage to have an overview of what the site is about and the pricing page to check the prices.

 - As a user, I want to easily understand the main purpose of the website so that I immediately know what the site is intended for upon entering.